- Visit the marine life in Walvis Bay Lagoon

 This region of Etosha is well-known for its incredible game viewing.
 The park's watering holes draw an astonishing variety of animals and birds from miles around, as they're the only source of water for the area.
 Sunrise and sunset game drives are the perfect way to see elusive wildlife like leopards, and if you spend time at the park's 30+ waterholes, you're bound to see something incredible.

-At night, listen to the sounds of the nighttime, and catch glimpses of nocturnal animals on nighttime game drives.
+Listen to the sounds of the night, and catch glimpses of nocturnal animals on nighttime game drives.

 Day 10: Road Trip from Etosha to the Caprivi Strip

-The full-day (520 miles/ 840 km) drive east to the Zambezi Region requires an early start.
+The full-day (520 mi/ 840 km) drive east to the Zambezi Region requires an early start.
 The roads there are paved, making for a comfortable and beautiful journey.

 Day 11: On Safari in Caprivi